DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

   enable it, it will run weekly

-  `sudo systemctl enable --now reflector`
+  `sudo systemctl enable --now reflector.timer`

 ### Comfort